WantWare

 Software engineers use the Chameleon Aptiv to transform source code from a programming language to a new one.

-New source code can be used as-is or it can be repackaged as WantWare (optimized for leveraging the benefits of Essence Agents) using Path 1.
+New source code can be used as-is or it can be repackaged as wantware (optimized for leveraging the benefits of Essence) using Path 1.

 Supported Programming Languages